konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 # Is There a Topic?

-This principle is also known as the **principle of topic presence**.
-We use this to decide **whether or not the clause/sentence contains a topic**.
-For brevity, I'll refer to clauses/sentences without a topic as **topicless sentences**, and clauses/sentences with a topic as **topic sentences** moving forward.
+The principle of topic presence decides **whether or not the clause/sentence contains a topic**.
+For brevity, I'll refer to both clauses and sentences without a topic as **topicless sentences**, and those with a topic as **topic sentences** moving forward.
 If we find that a clause or sentence has no topic, we know that a subject within it will always be marked by descriptive が (sometimes contrastive は) and never topical は.

-Once we arrive at this stage in the flowchart, the next step is to distinguish topic sentences from topicless sentences.
+At this stage in the flowchart, we need to distinguish topic sentences from topicless sentences.
 Topicless sentences fit into [the ｢富士山が見えるよ。｣ structure](wa-ga-basics#topicless-sentences), and topic sentences fit into all other structures.

-There are many different factors to consider at this stage.
-Let's summarize all of them in a simple table.
+There are many different factors to consider at this stage, which I will summarize in the table below.
 The cells in bold are cases where the sentence/clause will **always** fall into the category it is under.

-The cases that aren't in bold will sometimes fall into the other sentence category.
+The unbolded cases will sometimes fall into the other sentence category.
 Usually, this happens because the sentence also fulfills some properties in that other category.

 <table class="tg"><thead>
   <tr>